Dianna Brice Murder: Tylydiah Garnett Arrested In Connection To Murder Of 21-Year-Old Dianna Brice, Police Say

 PHILADELPHIA (CBS) — Officials have arrested a woman in connection to the murder of 21-year-old Dianna Brice.
 Philadelphia Police say Tylydiah Garnett was arrested by the Homicide Fugitive Unit with the assistance of the FBI Gun Violence Task Force on Saturday, April 10 for her involvement in the murder of Diana Brice.

-Garnett’s charges include arson, criminal conspiracy, use of communication facility, abuse of a corpse and other related offenses.READ MORE: Pennsylvania To Expand COVID-19 Eligibility To Everyone In Phase 1C Beginning Monday
+Garnett’s charges include arson, criminal conspiracy, use of communication facility, abuse of a corpse and other related offenses.READ MORE: Pennsylvania, Philadelphia Expand COVID-19 Vaccine Eligibility To Phase 1C

 Police sources tell CBS3 Garnett was taken into custody on the 1200 block of New Kirk Street.
 Officers say she is seen on video helping dispose of the body of Dianna Brice.